Gleejr/Azure-network-protocols/README.md

 (Windows Powershell shows that four packets were sent to VM2 (10.0.0.5) and four packets were received.
 Wireshark shows requests that were sent out to 10.0.0.5 (VM2) and replies were sent back to 10.0.0.4 (VM1).

 <p>
- 25. Next type in ping 10.0.0.5 -t to send a continuous ping to VM2.
-I will now change the firewall to block inbound traffic coming to VM2.
+ 25. Type "ping 10.0.0.5 -t" to send a continuous ping to VM2.
+Modify the firewall to block inbound traffic to VM2.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/50b562a7-49de-4fcd-b667-8573a4488622)

 <p>
-26. Go back to the Azure portal and type in network security groups.
+26. Go back to the Azure portal and search for "network security groups."
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/3fa8a8de-7489-4b4e-9bcc-d9222c2df35b)

 <p>
- 27. Click on VM2-nsg, click on inbound security rules, and click the plus sign to add a rule.
+ 27. Click on "VM2-nsg," select "Inbound security rules," and click the plus sign to add a rule.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/813130a1-4653-47d4-80c1-5c8735b2637b)

 <p>
-28. Under protocol select ICMP, under action select deny, under priority change thenumber to 200, input a name (I enteter the name Deny_ICMP_from_anywhere), and click add.
+28. Set the rule to deny ICMP traffic with a priority of 200 (e.g., "Deny_ICMP_from_anywhere").
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/7715c66e-f427-443b-a559-323fb390a0ee)

 <p>
-29. Click refresh and go back to VM1.
-The ping request should now be timing out (message will say "Request timed out").
+29. Refresh and return to VM1; ping requests to VM2 should time out.
 This is because the new rule that was added in now blocking all ping request.
 Wireshark will also just show request being sent, but won't show any replies.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/a39e4aab-4ed1-4c5e-b508-ba1cf291afd3)

 <p>
-30. To fix this delete the rule that was created or edit the rule to allow ICMP.
-Save the change and click refresh again.
-ICMP ping request should now be receving replies again,
+30. Delete or modify the rule to allow ICMP and refresh again; ping requests should work.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/91bfeb5a-4484-4b9c-98bf-d17c55043ac5)

 <p>
-31. Clear wireshark by clicking the green icon and select continue without saving.
-Next change the filter to ssh and click enter.
-Next we will connect to VM2 using SSH.
+31. Clear Wireshark and change the filter to "ssh."
+Connect to VM2 using ssh.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/62cbc74c-44c6-4a55-a099-703b6a0d4aa0)

 <p>
-32. Next type in ssh, the username for your VM2, the "@" sign, the Private IP address for VM2, and press enter. (it should look like this ssh @labuser10.0.0.5)
+32. Connect to VM2 using SSH by typing "ssh @labuser10.0.0.5" (use your VM2 username and IP address).
 </p>